sandeepsahanicodes/sandeepsahanicodes/README.md

 # About

-- Hello, I'm Sandeep Sahani, A computer science graduate with intrest in core electronics and low level programming.
+- Hello, I'm Sandeep Sahani, A computer science graduate with intrest in electronics and low level programming.
 - Currently, getting trained in laptop repairing.

 <h3 align="left">Connect with me:</h3>